 Goodbye Autumn, Hello Winter by Kenard Pak

-Hello starts out each page’s text.
+Hello.
 Hello, robins and cardinals who are ready to fly south.
 Hello, deer, whose fur is thickening up for winter.
-Hello, evergreens whos pine-needle branches “shiver in the wind while you sleep.”
+Hello, evergreens whose pine-needle branches “shiver in the wind while you sleep.”
 Slowly the illustrations shift from fall to snowy white winter and so does the text.
 Hello to frost and icicles.
 And goodbye, autumn.
-This is a lovely, cozy by the fire book to share with your little ones.
+This is a lovely, cozy by-the-fire book to share with your little ones.

 Something’s Fishy by Jean Gourounas

-Penguin gets more and more grumpy as her friends interrupt her solitary ice fishing.
-The friends wonder why the fish aren’t biting.
-And why not.
-Their entire conversation does not include Penguin which is super funny.
+Penguin gets more and more grumpy when her loud friends interrupt her solitary ice fishing.
+The friends wonder why the fish aren’t biting but their entire conversation does not include Penguin which is super funny.
 Fantastic words peppered throughout, illustrations to love, and a funny surprise ending make this picture book a winter hit!

 We’re Going on a Bear Hunt: Snow Globe Edition by Michael Rosen, illustrated by Helen Oxenbury